vikdevelop/SaveDesktop/README.md

   ```

 ## Translations
-If you want to help with localize SaveDesktop, you can use the Weblate tool (is possible register with e.g. GitHub or Google)
+If you want to help localize SaveDesktop, you can use the Weblate tool (it is possible to register with, e.g., GitHub or Google).

 <a href="https://hosted.weblate.org/projects/vikdevelop/savedesktop/">
 <img src="https://hosted.weblate.org/widgets/vikdevelop/-/savedesktop/open-graph.png" alt="Stav překladu" width=300 />